-If you are looking for the lowest auto loan rates, you will need to know how to find banks and other lenders that offer the most affordable car loans.
-In order to get the lowest rates possible, you will need to have good or excellent credit to minimize the risk of the car loan lenders that you apply with.
-This how-to guide will show you to find a bank auto loan that has a low interest rate.
+If you are looking for the lowest auto loan rates, you need to know how to find lenders offering the most affordable car loans.
+In order to get the lowest rates possible, you will need to have good or excellent credit to minimize any risk you may pose to car loan lenders.
+This how-to guide will show you how to find loans with the lowest interest rates.

-Credit unions are a great source for low rate auto finance loans.
-If you are not currently a member of a credit union, visit local credit unions or search for one online and inquire about membership requirements.
-You may be eligible for membership in a credit union based on where you live or work.
-You may also be eligible for membership if a family member is already a member or eligible to be one.
-If you are eligible for membership in a credit union and have good credit, you will be able to take advantage of credit union car loan rates which are often lower than most traditional banks or finance companies.
+Credit unions are a great source for low-rate auto finance loans.
+If you are not currently a credit union member, visit local credit unions and inquire about membership requirements.
+You may qualify for membership in a credit union based on region, by a family member who is already a one or is eligible to be one.

 If you are shopping for a new car or certified used car, you might be able to take advantage of special finance deals being offered by captive finance companies.
 Captive finance companies are simply the lending arm of the major car manufacturing companies.
-Most larger car manufacturer companies have a subsidiary that makes car loans to consumers.
-For car buyers with good or excellent credit, these companies often run incredibly low interest loan deals—sometimes as low as 0 percent.
-Even if there are not interest-free loans currently available, you will usually be able to take advantage of very low interest rates.
-However, you should be aware that these low interest loans are usually only made for loans with particularly short terms of 2 years or less.
+Most large car manufacturers have a subsidiary that makes car loans to consumers.
+For car buyers with good or excellent credit, these companies often run incredibly low interest loan deals—sometimes as low as zero percent.
+Bear in mind that these low interest loans are usually only made for loans with particularly short terms of two years or less.

 Your credit score affects the interest rate and terms on your loan, so be sure to review your credit reports annually.
 Report any inaccuracies to the reporting agency as soon as you notice them.